CAT (Classics Admissions Test)

 • and the Classics Language Aptitude Test (CLAT).

 Each paper lasts 1 hour and is sat under timed exam conditions.
-Which of the papers you take depends on the course you are applying for, and whether you are studying Latin or Greek to A-level or equivalent.
+Which papers you take depends on the course you are applying for, and whether you are studying Latin or Greek to A-level or equivalent.

-Greek and Latin Translation Tests:
+Greek and Latin Translation Tests

-The two translation tests each consist of a short passage in the prose or verse of the classical language, to be translated into English.
+The two translation tests each consist of a short passage in the prose and verse of the classical language, to be translated into English.
 The passages are carefully chosen to be of a difficulty suitable to students at A-level or equivalent.

 You are not allowed to take dictionaries, grammar books or notes into the test, so if you are not used to translating without these aids, you should get lots of practise doing so, and try to learn vocabulary before sitting the test.

-Classics Language Aptitude Test:
+Classics Language Aptitude Test

 The CLAT is designed to assess your ability to analyse how languages work, in a way which doesn't depend on your knowledge of any particular language.
 Instead we are looking to gauge your aptitude for learning a new language rapidly.